baquies-since1995/OED-Expanded/x-campaign-material.md

 *Presumes water is readily available

-**Lack of Water**: Creatures subtract 1d6 points from their Max HP per day without water.
+**Lack of Water**: Creatures temporarily subtract 1d6 points from their Max HP per day without water.
 The creature's Max HP recover at a rate of 1 HP per day of proper nutrition.

-**Lack of Food**: Creatures subtract 1d6 points from their Max HP per week without food.
+**Lack of Food**: Creatures temporarily subtract 1d6 points from their Max HP per week without food.
 The creature's Max HP recover at a rate of 1 HP per day of proper hydration.

 If a creature's Max HP is reduced to below half from lack of food and/or water (or exposure/see below), then the creature’s movement is halved.